Livewire (DC Comics): The New 52

 In 2011, "The New 52" rebooted the DC universe.
 Livewire appears as a member of the Secret Society of Super Villains after the events of the "Forever Evil" storyline.
-She has previously faced against Superman, who found himself unable to defeat her, since she is made of pure energy, and teamed up with Batman to do so.
 Her origin is later given in an issue of Batgirl, where it is revealed that Leslie Willis was once a popular vlogger known for her pranks and makeup tutorials.
 During a stunt where she tried to reroute all the power in the city to spell out a dirty message that would be visible from space, she was accidentally electrocuted, granting her superhuman abilities.

 Powers and abilities

 Livewire is a being of pure electricity able to absorb vast quantities from external sources.
-She can also manipulate electricity, including electric and magnetic fields, ionize the air around her, which the DCAU incarnation used to create her costume, and generate lightning blasts of various intensities, with her strongest being able to weaken or stun Superman.
-She can also transform into living electricity to travel through anything capable of conducting an electric current, possess/control electronic devices such as computers, telecommunications networks, and an entire electrical grid.
-In the comics, as stated by Superman in Action Comics #843, Livewire has the ability to broadcast the energy she has stored in the form of a coherent signal (radio wave, etc.), without directing the energy at a target.
+She can also manipulate electricity and generate lightning blasts of various intensities, with her strongest being able to weaken or stun Superman.
+She can also transform into living electricity to travel through electric currents and control electronic devices.

 Due to her powers, her primary weakness is water, as even a small amount will cause her stored energy to go haywire unless she has stored up enough power.
 At this or any stage, Livewire would have to be completely drenched in water to be fully depowered.
 Additionally, silicon dust can also render her powerless due to its electrical resistance.
-When drained of her electricity, she reverts to her solid form and cannot use most of her abilities until she absorbs a minimal amount of electric power from an appropriate source.
-However, even when depowered, she can direct the flow of free electricity from an exposed energy source to re-power herself.
+When drained of her electricity, she reverts to her solid form and cannot use most of her abilities until she absorbs enough energy.

-In her self-titled Superman: The Animated Series episode, she demonstrated extraordinary strength while lifting a hydroelectric dam's power unit that she was draining at the time.

-Other versions

-DC Universe Online

-Livewire appears in DC Universe Online: Legends, working for Brainiac.

-Injustice: Gods Among Us

-Livewire appears in the prequel comics for Injustice: Gods Among Us.